Former abecedarian CC tutor (iijuan12), former history teacher, & currently a Christian homeschooling mama of 9 blessings

 - Let each child have a turn "leading" the class by singing it into a toy microphone.
 Again, we will only sing through it one time each.

 - Chant sentence while children listen.

 - Your choice silly voice: Allow each child to say what silly voice they want to do the sentence in and everyone chants it using that silly voice.
 (It’s okay if they request voices you don’t have on your silly voice cube.)

-- (*At home we’ll be learning the types of consumers using the song & motions by Seth.)
+(*At home we’ll be learning the types of consumers using the song by The Home Video Variety Show.)